 Chondroitin and glucosamine are sold as pricey supplements to reduce join pain, arthritis and inflammation, but you can get both of these naturally from chicken collagen.
 That’s why chicken collagen can provide some amazing benefits for your gut, immune system, skin and more.

 1. Arthritis Relief

 Two of the most common and well-known types of arthritis are osteoarthritis and rheumatoid arthritis.
-Collagen may actually help stop autoimmune disease like rheumatoid arthritis in its tracks or at the least greatly improve rheumatoid arthritis symptoms.
-Chicken collagen is loaded with joint-healthy chondroitin sulfate and glucosamine sulfate — both of which are great for supporting your joints and maintaining healthy pH levels.
+Collagen may actually help stop an autoimmune disease like rheumatoid arthritis in its tracks or at the least greatly improve rheumatoid arthritis symptoms.

 2. Boosts Immune System